fieldtrip/website/workshop/chieti2015/wholebrain.md

 ### Whole brain connectivity, starting at a seed location

-Previously we computed the time-ferquency representation over the full time and frequency range, and we computed with "mtmfft" the multi-tapered spectral representation at a single time-frequency point.
-We can also use wavelets to obtain the spectral estimate at a single time-ferquency point.
+Previously we computed the time-frequency representation over the full time and frequency range, and we computed with "mtmfft" the multi-tapered spectral representation at a single time-frequency point.
+We can also use wavelets to obtain the spectral estimate at a single time-frequency point.

     cfg = [];
     cfg.channel = 'meg';